Massimo Vignelli: Biography

 Massimo Vignelli was born in Milan in 1931.
 He studied architecture at the Politecnico di Milano and later at the Università Iuav di Venezia.
 At the age of 16, he joined the Castiglioni brothers' design firm as a draftsman.

 Between 1957 and 1960, Vignelli first came to America on a fellowship.
-He returned to New York in 1966 to co-found the New York branch of Unimark International.
-The firm went on to design corporate identities, including the American Airlines logo (1967), which remained in use until 2013.
+He returned to New York in 1966 to co-found the New York branch of Unimark International with six others, including designer Bob Noorda.
+The firm went on to design corporate identities, including the American Airlines logo (1967), which remained in use until 2013, and editorial projects, including quarterly design magazine Dot Zero published in 1966–1968.

 During his tenure at Unimark, Vignelli designed the signage for the New York City Subway.
 His design for the New York MTA subway map, introduced in 1972, was criticized for sacrificing geographical accuracy for clarity.

 Vignelli was brought on board to help create the visual identity for the Washington Metro.
 Though he was instrumental to the system's aesthetic, the map itself was designed by Lance Wyman and Bill Cannan.
 Vignelli created the signage and wayfinding system and suggested it be named "Metro" like many other capital city subways instead of its original name, which was a mishmash of various states and transportation groups.

 In 1971, Vignelli resigned from Unimark, in part because he felt the design vision which he supported became diluted as the company diversified and increasingly focused on marketing.
 Soon after, Massimo and his wife, Lella Vignelli, founded Vignelli Associates.
 By 1977, Unimark had filed for bankruptcy.

 Vignelli worked with filmmaker Gary Hustwit on the documentary Helvetica, about the typeface of the same name.
 Vignelli also updated his 1972 New York City Subway map for an online-only version implemented in 2011 and described it as a 'diagram', not a map, to reflect its abstract design without surface-level features such as streets and parks.

 The Vignellis equipped their own home with tables, chairs, lamps, and other items of their design.